Matron of Honor vs. Maid of Honor: Is One More Important?

 • Organizing shopping trips for bridesmaid dresses, shoes, and accessories

-• Planning pre-wedding events
+• Planning pre-wedding events, like the rehearsal dinner

 What Events Does the Matron of Honor Host?